tarantool/doc/doc/reference/tooling/tt_cli/create.rst

 Details
 -------

-*Application templates* streamline the development of Tarantool applications by defining their initial structure and content.
+*Application templates* speed up the development of Tarantool applications by defining their initial structure and content.
 A template can include the application code, configuration, build scripts, and other resources.

-.. git commit? as in cartridge

 ``tt`` searches templates in the directories specified in the ``templates`` section of its :ref:`configuration file <tt-config_file>`.